 The Commission's budget is primarily project-driven and includes service-driven enterprise operations such as Interstate 15 and State Route 91 Express Lanes.
 As a project-driven agency, the Commission accumulates funds or reserves over multiple fiscal years for specific projects and programs, resulting in the flexibility to adjust project development or programs in the event of an economic downturn.

 The proposed FY 2025/26 Budget (Attachment 1-Table 18) anticipates that total uses will exceed sources by approximately \$155.9 million.
-Similar to prior years, accumulated reserves will fund the deficiency, largely related to the anticipated use of fund balance for the following projects:
+Similar to prior years, accumulated reserves will be utilized for projects such as: